tldr-pages/tldr/pages/common/transmission-edit.md

 # transmission-edit

-> Modify torrent files' announce URLs.
+> Modify announce URLs from torrent files.
 > See also: `transmission`.
 > More information: <https://manned.org/transmission-edit>.